danmarshall/treebark/README.md

 { "div": "Hello world" }
 ```

 That’s it — a `div` with text (or more nodes), expressed as a plain object.
 No angle brackets, no parser, just a structural walk of the object tree.

+This means the implementation is featherweight.

 ### Allowed Tags